codingsoo/REST_Go/README.md

 You should have the tool name and port number.
 Possible tool names can be evomaster-whitebox, evomaster-blackbox, restler, restest, resttestgen, bboxrt, schemathesis, dredd, tcases, and apifuzzer.
 The port number is for collecting the achieved code coverage.
 You can pick any available port number which is not in use.
 Before running the script, please make sure you are using the virtualenv.
+Also, you should not remove previous sessions if you have.
+You can refer to the `Stop Session` section for this information.

 ```
 source venv/bin/activate